cash2one/VideoTranscoding-Backend/README.md

 This application transcode a video that you send on all formats what you want and diferent resolutions.
 It´s build on a docker container to simplify the installation.
 ## Test it:
-1. Visit [Api VideoTranscoding](https://api.videotranscoding.es). user/pass for the user authentication.
+1. Visit [Api VideoTranscoding](https://api.videotranscoding.es) user/pass for the user authentication.
+2. You can see the methods on [Api Documentation](https://api.videotranscoding.es/swagger-ui.html)
 ## Run it:
 1. Install [docker](https://docs.docker.com/engine/installation/) for your machine.
 2. Download [the docker-compose.yml](https://raw.githubusercontent.com/luiscajl/VideoTranscoding/master/docker-compose.yml).